-What is the relationship between adherence to dietary guidelines/recommendations or specific dietary patterns, assessed using an index or score, and measures of body weight or obesity?
+What is the relationship between adherence to dietary guidelines or recommendations or specific dietary patterns, assessed using an index or score, and measures of body weight or obesity?

 GradeII - Moderate